duxcore/discord-bot/README.md

   </h1>
 </span>

-This is the repository for the official Duxcore Discord bot.
+This is the repository for the official Duxcore discord bot.

 ## Support
 If you are having problems with the bot, open an [issue](https://github.com/duxcore/discord-bot/issues) describing your problem.

 ## Contributing
 See our [contributing](https://github.com/duxcore/discord-bot/blob/main/CONTRIBUTING.md) guide for more information.

 ## License